 You can access your credit reports from each of the three credit bureaus for free once every twelve months.
 Get started a few months before you’ll be house hunting to give yourself time to address any issues.

 You might have outdated information lingering on your report, or even incorrect items.
-The dispute process can take some time and you want to make sure your credit report is as strong as possible so you can get approved and get the best rates possible when the time comes.
+The dispute process can take some time and you want to make sure your credit history is as strong as possible so you can get approved and get the best mortgage rates possible when the time comes.

 There are a couple of free websites like Credit Karma that give you access to your credit score.
 It might not be the same exact number that your lender will use, but it still lets you know what ballpark you’re in.
 If your number is lower than you’d like to see, you have time to make some quick fixes.

 For example, you can get a higher credit card limit to decrease your credit utilization ratio or pay down extra debt to lower your debt to income ratio.
 A little planning in advance can help strengthen your chances for pre-approval before you even contact a lender.

-How do you get pre-approved for a mortgage?
+How do I get preapproved for a mortgage?

 When you’re ready to start the pre-approval process, your lender will ask you for several pieces of information, including tax statements from the last two years, pay stubs to verify your employment and income, and bank statements.